Manthazar/Denobrium.Northwind/Backend/Northwind.Sql.Migrations/readme.md

 Identifier changes:
 _A single id type enables a single generic access mechanism allows for less thinking.
 Alternative ids, such as human readable codes can remain, but the 'Code' suffix convention.
 The primary code is just called 'Code' _
 More rationale is provided into the migration themselves.

+Schema changes:
+- There is some mess around 'CustomerDemographic' and accompaning link table where standard conventions are not followed.
+Moreover, 'CustomerDemographic' seems actually to be a simple type table.